What is your Asthma IQ?

 The enemy insurgents that trigger an attack can be bacterial, viral, chemical, drug, allergenic, emotional, and environmental causes.

-The September epidemic or the increase in Emergency Room visits by children having an attack is the result of kids sharing viruses and bacteria when they return to school.
+The annual September epidemic or the increase in Emergency Room visits by children having an attack is the result of kids sharing viruses and bacteria when they return to school.
 The resulting infection creates inflammation which precipitates an attack.

 Exercise can exacerbate an attack.
 The smooth airway muscles tighten with exercise and it is rescue med time.
 There is always the warning of the wheezing prior to the attack.